-- The Microsoft Intune Adapter is supported by version 2023 R1 of FlexNet Manager Suite onwards. - The Microsoft Intune Adapter is configured on the FlexNet Beacon, for which the latest version is required.
+- The Microsoft Intune Adapter is supported by version 2023 R1 of FlexNet Manager Suite onwards. - The Microsoft Intune Adapter supports recognition of MAC OS device information from version 2023 R2.1 of FlexNet Manager Suite onwards. - The Microsoft Intune Adapter is configured on the FlexNet Beacon, for which the latest version is required.
 For steps on how to upgrade the FlexNet Beacon, see Upgrading Inventory Beacons in the online help.
 For FlexNet Beacon prerequisites, see in the System Requirements and Compatibility online help. - Register an application in Azure Active Directory to connect to Microsoft Graph.
 See Register an Application in Azure Active Directory for detailed steps.
 Important: Ensure to register an application before creating the Microsoft Intune connection on the FlexNet Beacon. - A connection to Microsoft Intune on the FlexNet Beacon.
 See Creating the Microsoft Intune Connection for detailed steps.